Early Sporrans

 The flexible leather front opens outward, and the manufacturer guarantees that you can get a lot of stuff into these sporrans!

-fe207041.jpg (27386 bytes)SP2.
+fe207041.jpg (27386 bytes)SP1.
 Laced Rob Roy sporran, probably our most authentic style.
-This sporran has leather lacing all around the flap, and also around the rest of the sporran, attaching the front leather to the back cowhide piece.
+Made in Scotland by Thistle.
+This sporran has leather lacing all around the flap, and also around the rest of the sporran, attaching the soft front leather to the stiff back cowhide piece.
 (They did not have sewing machines in Rob Roy's day.)
-Otherwise, this one is made just like the SP3 above.)7 1/2" high x 7 1/2" wide. $115
+7 1/2" high x 7 1/2" wide. $115 Note: we have just one of these left.

 de403051.jpg (32519 bytes)de403061.jpg (31165 bytes)